kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 My `Flink` cluster had 4 `Task slots` and the testing parallelism value was 2.
 So, the rest 2 slots were idle during this run.
 (Note: In later part we will discuss about different parallelism settings).

-**Result of the analytics:**
+**Result & Observation the analytics:**

 This analytics computed the most rewarding pick-up location in terms of tip given by the passengers at the end of the rides.
 My streaming analytics was outputting the results considering the rides which took place last 1 hour and the window was sliding every 30 mins.
 This output was being stored in the `Redis` store and from there [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app was continously polling the output and sorting the locations according to the defined criterion and then finally producing the output graph.
-The output was continouslyy changing as new results were being published from my steaming analytics.
+The output was continously changing as new results were being published from my steaming analytics.
 Below, I have attached 2 screenshots from the [customer_realtime-view](../code/customer-code/customer_realtime-view.py) app, lef of which shows the output at the beggining and the right one shows the output at end of the 200000<sup>th</sup> event was processed by my streaming analytics service.

 Beginning of the run           |  End of the run :-------------------------:|:-------------------------: